Pikefossen was one of the few easily-accessible named waterfalls that we’ve encountered in Finnmark County (it might be the only one!).

 However, I can totally imagine that salmon fishers would try to take advantage of these trails to get to the river level and try their luck by the waterfall.

-Pikefossen resides in the Kautokeino Municipality.
+Pikefossen resides in the town and municipality of Kautokeino in Finnmark County, Norway.
 For information or inquiries about the area as well as current conditions, visit their website.

 Since we stayed in Alta, I’ll describe the driving directions in that manner.

 From Alta, I drove on the E6 (and its excruciatingly slow speed limits) until we reached its junction with the E45.

 Then, I drove south on the E45 for about 84km before reaching the signed turnoff for Pikefossen on the left.